-“I was told that it was the customers that wouldn’t want to be served by a black man, but I don’t it was just the customers.”
+“I was told that it was the customers that wouldn’t want to be served by a black man, but I don’t think it was just the customers.”

 They didn’t want a black man, I completed his thought.
 After the brief silence of astonishment, I asked myself, What…?
 I tried to imagine that guy on the seashore who had the courage to throw that half-excuse into Wladimir’s face.
 That imbecil could have lied, not answered, anything!
 I thought.
 I surrendered to the incredulity and guffawed.
 Is it truly bizarre how people lose so much by being racist?
 Such stupidity is laughable!
 Lose a good guy like Wladimir…?

 Upon arrival in what is called the heart of Brazil, he found the solidarity of the natives of Rio de Janeiro becoming; they readily guided him as he jumped off the bus at Novo Rio Bus Station to the City Center with the fast and easy tips that are typical of Rio.
-He asked to be left in the middle of everything, and it was in Cinelândia where he stepped off the public transport to behold the beauty of the Municipal Theater.
+He asked to be left in the middle of everything, and it was in Cinelândia where he stepped off the public transport to behold the beauty of the Municipal Theater, a copy of the Opera de Paris.
 A map of the city was bought right there at the nearest newsstand, and it was the one he used to locate himself and find the “singles hotel” in Tiradentes Square – and then on to another boarding house in Copacabana, where the bathroom was no longer that wretched one at the end of the corridor, a damp, barely ventilated place with “rust-colored tiles that were once white,” according to Wladimir, who tags colors with the exactitude expected of a restorer.
-That room of 3m² – where the bed was a mattress that looked like a canoe with its curled up ends and sunken middle and its fan ingeniously strapped to the wall with a wire and hook that made confounding noise – was all the reason he need to escape on his first day to see “the Marvelous City”, walking from the Center all the way to Copacabana, where he was fortunate to find the more suitable and vacant boarding house.
-On the way back to Centro, he encountered the joy of his first samba in Glória, making the pitstop right there to drink two cans of beers before facing the vile singles’ hotel in Tiradentes Square because it was “a place you could only sleep drunk”.
+That room of 3m² – where the bed was a mattress that looked like a canoe with its curled up ends and sunken middle and its fan ingeniously strapped to the wall with a wire and hook that made confounding noise – was all the reason he needed to escape on his first day to see “the Marvelous City”, walking from the Center all the way to Copacabana, where he was fortunate to find the more suitable and vacant boarding house.
+On the way back to Centro, he encountered the joy of his first samba in Glória, making the pitstop right there to drink two cans of beers before facing the vile singles’ hotel in Tiradentes Square, because it was “a place you could only sleep drunk”.

 The very next day, he was already in the boarding house in Copacabana.
 A few days later he was already working at COBAL, and two years later he was doing well as the manager of the place he worked – but his ambitions did not stop there.